mjordan/islandora_fetch_bags/README.md

 ; This tool allows users to create a template for the names of their Bags using two ; configuration options, 'name_template' and 'pid_separator'.
 The generation of the Bag ; names is a two-step process.
-First, the : in the PID is replaced with another string, ; and second, the output of this replacement is combined with a name template.
-; In the template, the special placeholder [PID] will be replaced with the modified PID.
-; For example, if the pid_separator is '_', the PID 'islandora:100' will be converted to ; 'islandora_100'.
-Then, if the name_pattern is 'mybag-[PID], the Bag name will become ; 'mybag-islandora_100'. name_pattern defaults to nothing, and pid_separator defaults to
-; '_', resulting in default Bag names like 'islandora_100'.
+First, the ':' in the PID is replaced with another string, ; and second, the output of this replacement is combined with a name template.In the : template, the special placeholder [PID] will be replaced with the modified PID.
+For ; example, if the pid_separator is '_', the PID 'islandora:100' will be converted to ; 'islandora_100'.
+Then, if the name_pattern is 'mybag-[PID], the Bag name will become ; 'mybag-islandora_100'. name_pattern defaults to nothing, and pid_separator defaults to ; '_', resulting in default Bag names like 'islandora_100'.

 ; name_template = mybag-[PID]
 ; pid_separator = %3A